 Bee wax, also known as beeswax, is a natural secretion from wax glands on the sides of the body of honey bees and is used primarily as a building block for the bees' comb cells in which the young are raised and honey and pollen are stored.
 To stimulate the production of beeswax, the honey bees feed themselves with honey and huddle together to raise the temperature of the cluster.
 To produce one pound of wax requires the bees to consume about ten pounds of honey.

 Ranges from yellow to almost black, beeswax is extracted by boiling the honeycomb in water and skimming the wax off the top.
 It has a subtle natural aroma, the fragrance of honey ingrained with the other scents present in a beehive that is often pleasant enough for many honey lovers to just chew like a gum and swallow as a form of roughage.

-Processed by melting, straining, filtering, centrifuging, bleaching and solidified in various sizes blocks for shipping, beeswax today is widely used in pharmaceuticals, waterproofing materials, polishes, furniture wax and light lubricants in manufacturing.
-It is also popularly used as a coating for cheese; to protect the food as it ages.
+Processed by melting, straining, filtering, centrifuging, bleaching and solidified in various sizes blocks for shipping, beeswax today is widely used in pharmaceuticals, beeswax wood finish, beeswax polish, waterproofing materials, floor and furniture wax, crayons, and light lubricants in manufacturing.
+It is also popularly used as a coating for pills, sweets, beeswax wrap, and other foods, for instance cheese to protect it as it ages.
 While some cheese makers have replaced it with plastic, many still use beeswax in order to avoid any unpleasant flavors that may result from plastic.

 3. Check out handmade beewswax candles in this e-store.